djalbat/murmuration/README.md

 ### Using operations

-Ideally, all database operations should be run in the context of transactions.
-There is a single `transaction()` function that allows you to do this.
+Ideally, all statements should be executed in the context of a transaction.
+Murmuration provides a single `transaction()` function that allows you to do this.
 It takes `configuration`, `operations`, `callback` and `context` arguments.
 The callback provided will have a `completed` argument while the context is mandatory and must be a plain old JavaScript object.
 The `transaction()` function makes use of the `context` object itself, in fact, with the object's `connection`, `operations` and `completed` properties being reserved.

-In the example below, three operations has been provided and the context has properties that they will make use of:
+In the example below, three operations have been provided and the context has properties that they will make use of:

 ```
 const configuration = ... ,